dnsimple/dnsimple-support/content/articles/api-access-token.markdown

 ## Removing an Account Access Token

-You can also remove a token at any time by using the <label>Remove token</label> button.
+You can also remove a token at any time by using the <label>Delete</label> button.

 ![Remove Token](/files/access-token-remove.png)